Sima de los Huesos hominins: Stone tools

-In Galería, there is little debitage (wastage), suggesting the tools were predominantly made off-site, with only quick, simple retouching happening onsite.
-This suggests that the site was used as a temporary base camp.
-In GIIa (the older part), the tool assemblage is mostly represented by simple lithic flakes, followed by retouched tools, and unmodified cobble.
-Retouched tools were usually made using chert and quartz, and large cutting tools (handaxes and cleavers) were predominantly made from quartzite.
-Unusually, cobble seems to have been used to shape the larger tools.
-In GIIb, larger tools (which require more planning) were produced more frequently from pre-prepared flakes instead of cobble, and quartzite is often replaced by sandstone, chert, and limestone.
-It is possible GIIb represents an entirely new group from GIIa, with different tool-making traditions.
-These trends continue into GIII, but the knappers stop shaping the base of the tool.
-In GIII, fewer and more efficient strikes were used, cleaving off bigger flakes from a core but making the end product less standardized.
+There is little debitage (waste) in Galería, suggesting that the tools were primarily made offsite, with only quick, simple retouching onsite.
+This suggests that the site was a temporary base camp.
+In GIIa (the older part), the tool assemblage is primarily simple lithic flakes followed by retouched tools and unmodified cobble.
+Retouched tools were usually made of chert and quartz, and large cutting tools (handaxes and cleavers) were primarily made from quartzite.
+Unusually, cobble seems to have shaped the larger tools.
+Larger tools (which require more planning) were produced more frequently from pre-prepared flakes instead of cobble in GIIb, and quartzite is often replaced by sandstone, chert, and limestone.
+It is possible that GIIb is a new group from GIIa, with different tool-making traditions.
+These trends continue into GIII, but the knappers stopped shaping the base of the tool.
+Fewer and more efficient strikes were used in GIII, cleaving bigger flakes from a core but making the end product less standardized.
 The tools are also generally shorter and wider.

-TD10.1 preserves over 20,000 lithics, one of the archeologically richest sites in the Sierra de Atapuerca.
-This likely represents long-term occupation sequences, in addition to some short-term ones.
-Similarly, there is a predominance of flakes and debitage over large cutting tools, as well as a complete chaîne opératoire (all debitage and products made during the tool-making process are present).
+TD10.1 preserves over 20,000 stone tools, one of the archeologically-richest sites in the Atapuerca Mountains.
+This probably represents long- and short-term occupation.
+Flakes and debitage predominate over large cutting tools and a complete chaîne opératoire (all debitage and products made during the tool-making process are present).
 TD10.1 is otherwise comparable to GIII.
-Tools were mainly made of chert but sandstone and quartzite became more popular over time.
-Some chert seems to have been collected from a source 10 km away, an unexpectedly long distance to obtain resources for such an early group of humans.
-These tools were probably used extensively for butchering, as well as hide- and woodworking activity.
-Similarly, dental wearing suggests that every individual was commonly using the mouth as a third hand to bite onto probably animal skin or vegetable fibers with the front teeth, while cutting the material with a tool.
+Tools were primarily made of chert, but sandstone and quartzite became more popular.
+Some chert seems to have been collected from a source 10 km away, an unexpectedly-long distance to obtain resources for an early group of humans.
+These tools were probably used extensively for butchering, hide- and woodworking.
+Dental wearing suggests that every individual commonly used their mouth as a third hand to bite (probable) animal skin or vegetable fibers with their front teeth, while cutting the material with a tool.

-Knapping techniques are generally unstandardized, but the gradual shift in raw materials caused the longitudinal method (striking a lithic core parallel to its long axis, better suited for harder quartzite) to become less common, in favor of the orthogonal method (striking a core perpendicular to its long axis).
-In Galería, this gradually gets replaced by the centripetal method (striking starts at the edge of the core and works inward) in combination with the longitudinal method.
-In TD10.1, the centripetal and discoidal methods (associated with the Middle Paleolithic Levallois technique, exercising more control over the final shape) become more popular.
+Knapping techniques are generally nonstandardized, but the gradual shift in raw materials caused the longitudinal method (striking a lithic core parallel to its long axis, better suited for harder quartzite) to become less common than the orthogonal method (striking a core perpendicular to its long axis).
+In Galería, this was gradually replaced by the centripetal method (striking starts at the edge of the core and works inward) in combination with the longitudinal method.
+In TD10.1, the centripetal and discoidal methods (associated with the Middle Paleolithic Levallois technique, exercising more control over the final shape) became more popular.